Catholic health care and the situation on San Juan Island is the subject of a Washington Times editorial.

 And in Rastafarian-run health care centers, amputations would be unavailable.

 Now, a question arises as to whether or not patients should be told about the restrictions.
 If patients don’t need to be told that some Catholic health providers won’t provide contraception or won’t allow an abortion even after a patient has started miscarrying, it seems unfair to require an Islamic hospital to disclose its religious rules, restrictions, and requirements.
-Better to let people guess.

-After all, providing tax-subsidized health care in a bunch of different hospitals/health care settings that operate by different religious rules without any disclosure of what the rules are would be simply crazy.
+It seems clear that providing tax-subsidized health care in a bunch of different hospitals/health care settings that operate by different religious rules without any disclosure of what the rules are would be simply crazy.